vincoss/gnu.licensing/src/Shot.Licensing/Readme.txt

 Licencing use for API key that will have pairs what can sync get|post.
-The APi key is from licence ID possible use license API to retrieve an license again by email and sent an email then, use original request data add the the licensing dll from nuget after publish, cli too
+The APi key is from licence ID possible use license API to retrieve an license again by email and sent an email then, use original request data add the the licensing dll from nuget after publish, cli too remove the registered licenses
+	return UI page with list of devices to easy manage, must enter email, and license ID problem is that user can get email from license, must sent the page to the user email address or send access token then user can access management page

 ## Server UI
 see teamcity licence for the UI